Report a change of circumstances

 - changes to your immigration status, if you’re not a British citizen

-You may be prosecuted or have to pay a £50 penalty if you give wrong or incomplete information, or do not report changes straight away.
+You could be taken to court or have to pay a penalty if you give wrong information or do not report a change in your circumstances.

 How to report

-You can report a change of circumstances by:
+You can report a change of circumstances by signing in to your Universal Credit account.

 If you’ve been paid too much